Bali Road Trip: The Best 10-14 Day Itinerary

 Can you drink tap water?

-How many days do you need in Bali?
+How many days are enough to explore Bali?

 Is it better to move between hotels or have one base?

-What should I wear when visiting temples?
+What should you wear when visiting temples?

 Tips and Tricks for Your Vacation